gagand29/JavaScript-ES6-DOM-Challenges/README.md

 **----------------------------------------------------------------**

-Functions in JavaScript: Utilized to encapsulate BMI calculation logic, improving code organization and reusability.
-Mathematical Operations: Involves arithmetic operations like division and exponentiation to compute the BMI.

 **Challenge 3: Discount Calculator**
-Create a JavaScript function that calculates the final price after applying a discount to an original price.
+Create a JavaScript function that calculates the `final price after applying a discount to an original price.`

 Your task is to write a function that takes the original price and discount percentage as inputs and returns the discounted price.
 The output should be rounded to the nearest whole number.

-For example, if the original price is $100 and the discount percentage is 20%, the function should return $80.
+`For example,` if the original price is $100 and the discount percentage is 20%, the function should return $80.

 Write the function without using any alerts, prompts, or console logs.
 Your code should only contain the function, and the result has to be returned by the function.
 You do not need to call the function.